-Indicate Letter Card Hh.
+Indicate the Hh Letter Card.
 Say: This is the letter Hh.
 (Children repeat, h.)
 One H is uppercase and one is lowercase, but both letters are Hh.
 The letter Hh stands for /h/ (h sound).
 Each time I touch the letter Hh, say /h/.
 Touch the Letter Card several times, quickly and slowly and children say /h/.

-Say: Let's skywrite uppercase H. (demonstrate) Now, let's skywrite lowercase h. (demonstrate) Find a partner.
+Say: Let's sky write uppercase H. (Demonstrate) Now, let's sky write lowercase h.
+(Demonstrate) Find a partner.
 (Children find partners.)
 Take turns and use your finger to write uppercase H on your partner's back.
 After they have done this several times say: Now write lowercase h.